gmarko/protocols/Smart Contract Design.md

 1. Anyone can call it, with the user address as "owner" and token address as "token" as input arguments
 2. Check that there is a corresponding deposit request in the "pendingDeposits" table.
-3. Check that the deposit request is not processed for a configured time(MAX_AGE_DEPOSIT_UNTIL_WITHDRAWABLE), or DeGate enters into Exodus Mode.
+3. Check that the deposit request is not processed for a configured time(`MAX_AGE_DEPOSIT_UNTIL_WITHDRAWABLE`), or DeGate enters into Exodus Mode.
 4. Transfer the balance to the user according to the balance in the "pendingDeposits" table.
 5. Delete the depositing request in the "pendingDeposits" table.

 ### Function "forceWithdraw"

-The "forceWithdraw" function allows the user to force DeGate to return funds.
+The `forceWithdraw` function allows the user to force DeGate to return funds.

 ```